-The good news is that IF may very well be an easier way for many people living with Type 2 to get their weight back to a healthy level.
-The bad news is that as soon as IF was stopped, glucose levels reverted.
+The good news is that IF may very well be an easier way for many people living with type 2 to get their weight back to a healthy level.
+The bad news is that as soon as IF was stopped, blood glucose levels reverted.
 Intermittent fasting, like all diets, only works for as long as it is maintained.

-What we eat can become a risk when living with Type 2 diabetes.
+What we eat can become a risk when living with type 2 diabetes.
 This is the case with any diet we choose and intermittent fasting is no different.
 “The biggest downside to intermittent fasting for people with type 2 is the danger of hypoglycemia or low blood sugar.
-For this reason, it is recommended that type 2s who wish to follow these diets consult with a nutritionist or their healthcare practitioner, both to carefully monitor their sugars and to adjust medications if hypoglycemia becomes an issue.”
+For this reason, it is recommended that type 2s who wish to follow these diets consult with a nutritionist or their healthcare practitioner, both to carefully monitor their blood sugars and to adjust medications if hypoglycemia becomes an issue.”
 Many people report an adjustment period to this new way of eating.
 Initially one might experience headaches or light headedness during the fasting period.
 The body quickly adjusts, however, and if IF is undertaken deliberately and with the guidance of a doctor, insulin can be lowered and perhaps even cut out entirely.

 Should you try it?

 There is no one-size-fits-all model of food consumption.
 We each have to shop around and try out various methods of eating before we settle on one that helps us keep a healthy weight and is sustainable in the long term.
-For those living with Type 2 diabetes, intermittent fasting may very well provide us with these outcomes.
+For those living with type 2 diabetes, intermittent fasting may very well provide us with these outcomes.